ChiWeiHsiao/2D-closest-pair/README.md

-# 2D-closest-pair-C-
+# 2D-closest-pair
-Find the euclidean distance of closest pair in O(nlogn)
+Find the euclidean distance of closest pair in O(nlogn), written in C++